webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 ==Creating a live code example==
 You can create a live code example on [http://code.webplatform.org/ code.webplatform.org] to add to your content.
 Live code can be a good addition to in-page snippets.
 To add code to code.webplatform.org and link to it, follow these steps.

 # Once on code.webplatform.org, press '''Ctrl + N''' or '''⌘ + N''' to get a new example.
-Delete any boiler plate code.
+Delete any boilerplate code.
 # On each tab - CSS, HTML, and JS - break down your example by language section, and put the code on its respective tab.
 For the main JavaScript function, you don't need to include a function name.
 The magic behind code.webplatform.org executes your JavaScript once the HTML has loaded.
 Additional JavaScript functions that are called, however, do need to be defined with a function and name.
 # The <code>body</code> and <code>head</code> tags are not needed.
 # In the first line of code on the <code>CSS</code> tab, add a CSS comment with the title of your example, such as <code>/* Button example */</code>.
 You must add a comment do regardless of whether you have CSS content or not.
 This is essentially the same as using <code>title</code> in the head of a webpage.
 # Click the <code>Result</code> tab to see your example.
 The title for the page tab should be the same as the title of the CSS comment.
 # Click the <code>All</code> tab, and then press '''CTRL + S''' or '''⌘ + S''' to save the page.
-By saving from the <code>All</code> tab, your users will automatically see your code executed when they land on the page.
+By saving from the <code>All</code> tab, users will automatically see your code executed when they land on the page.
-# Copy the URL from the address bar, and paste it into the "Live example URL (optional)" field in your topic.
+# Copy the URL from the address bar and paste it into the "Live example URL (optional)" field in your topic.

 A special note about using the Save button at the top of code.webplatform.com:
 * To see save options, hover your mouse over the Save button (it has an icon of an arrow pointing up into a cloud).
-The dropdown menu shows options for saving your code.
+The drop-down menu shows options for saving your code.
 If you click either the button or the arrow, the site automatically saves your sample.

 Some final suggestions: Be simple.
 Be straightforward.
-Don’t try to impress.
+Do not try to impress.
 Just teach.
 {{Notes_Section}}
 {{Topics}}
 {{External_Attribution